electrode-io/electrode/packages/electrode-react-webapp/DESIGN.md

 A builtin token handler is used to process these.

-If you've registered your own [handler](#handler) for any of them, you can still access the builtin token handler as `context.$.routeData.tokenHandler`.
+If you've registered your own [handler](#handler) for any of them, you can still access the builtin token handler as `context.user.routeData.tokenHandler`.

 ## Custom Processing